McRobert History, Family Crest & Coats of Arms

 - Origins Available:

 The age-old Hebrides islands and the west coast of Scotland are the ancestral home of the McRobert family.
 Their name comes from the personal name Robert.
-Known as the Clan Donnachaidh, the family's origins are very distinguished, as the senior branch of the line were the hereditary abbots of Dunkeld, who traced their descent from Iona.
+Known as the Clan Donnachaidh, (MacDhonnchaidh) 'son of Duncan' the family's origins are very distinguished, as the senior branch of the line were the hereditary abbots of Dunkeld, who traced their descent from Iona.
 In addition, Abbot Duncan of Dunkeld, the Robertson progenitor, was killed in battle in 964, as he led the warriors, bearing, a reliquary of St. Columba.
 His grandson, Abbot Crinan of Dunkeld, married the Kings daughter and then fathered King Duncan I of Scotland who was killed by MacBeth (of Shakespearean fame).
 Crinan is buried at the Isle of lona, burial place of Scotland's early Kings.

 Early Origins of the McRobert family